christo/loquacious/README.md

 * Portrait aspect ratio is the focus of testing and design but landscape should probably work just fine.
 * Proportion of the frame that is occupied by the head is between 10% and 30% of the shortest edge of the image.
+This includes headware and hair.
-* Background of head is relatively uniform.
+* Background of head region is relatively uniform.
 Any detail here may be subject to warping or tearing.
-* No foreground objects or obstructions should be near the head or face.
-  Otherwise they will be warped.
+* No foreground objects or obstructions should be near the head or face square, otherwise they will be warped.
 * Body position ideally should look natural if held still indefinitely.
 Having the character's hands on a crystal ball or be hidden somehow makes the absence of hand gestures less conspicuous.
+Hand gestures add significant compute demand as many animation models focus exclusively on face and head.
 * Face lighting and colour should be most like the training data.
 Face paint, extreme wrinkles, exaggerated features, excessive shadows or extreme postures all seem to result in pathalogically bad lip sync results.
-* Long hair is sometimes problematic because the head and face are animated exclusively inside an inset rectangle which will tear at the edge rather than produce natural movement in long hair, jewellery or headware that extends beyond the animated inset frame.
-Hair motion is not properly simulated so hairstyles rigidly fixed to the head will work best.
+* Long hair is sometimes problematic because the head and face are animated exclusively inside an inset rectangle which will tear at the edge rather than simulate the physics of natural movement in long hair.
+Jewellery or headware that extends beyond the animated inset frame cause similar problems.
+Compact hairstyles rigidly fixed to the head will work best.
 * Image resolution has a dramatic effect on lipsync latency and final quality but more experimentation is required to determine sweet spots.
+Source images for portraits can be any size as they are dynamically resized by the system.

-Within the system it is feasible to use face detection and image-to-image models to evaluate and modify user-provided portraits although only basic downscaling is currently implemented.
+Face detection and image-to-image models have been evaluated to modify user-provided portraits and this is deemed feasible.

 ## Speech to Text

 (STT) Listens to audio and transcribes audible speech to text that is fed to the LLM.
+Currently available models are anecdotally very good, depending on audio quality.

 Interesting problems:

 * Voice isolation
 * Distinguishing ambient speech from conversational address.
 A good mic and careful speaker placement would go a long way here.
-A second microphone could be used to add the ability to react to realistic ethical eavesdropping.
+A second microphone could be used to add the ability to react to realistic (ethical) eavesdropping.
 * Interruption and speaking over.
-* Collaborative handling of transcription errors.
+* Collaborative handling of transcription errors within the conversation just like people do when they mishear or misunderstand.
 * Accent tuning.
 * Round-trip pronunciation metadata.
-The LLM can't hear the speech, only the transcription.
+The LLM can't hear the speech, only read the transcription.
 This may make some interactions terrible unless there is some metadata that the STT and TTS can share around pronunciation.
 Worst case scenarios are expected to be ridiculous.

 ## Large Language Model (LLM)